 Second is what the bullet does after it leaves the barrel, which is part and parcel to why police officers don’t fire warning shots.
 If the threat is real, they tend to shoot to stop the threat and that’s exactly what you should do if confronted by a violent criminal.

-Granted, a bullet into dirt will likely stay there, but pavement and other materials can cause a ricochet.
+Granted, a bullet into the dirt will likely stay there, but pavement and other materials can cause a ricochet.
 Firing up into the air is equally reckless; what goes up, after all.

 It Might Just Get You Killed